Not a member but want to buy a copy? You'll need to create a free My APA account to purchase. Create account

-This article discusses how appropriate site planning and development regulations can minimize nuisance claims and potential public health risks associated with shooting ranges.
+This issue of Zoning Practice discusses how appropriate site planning and development regulations can minimize nuisance claims and potential public health risks associated with shooting ranges.
+And it highlights site conditions and operational characteristics that may merit use-specific zoning standards.

 About the Authors